 Access your class content, instructor, and classmates any time of the day or night in a password-protected online web course site.
 You need to have access to a computer on which you can download and install software and it is recommended that you're able to access the Internet at least three times per week.
 Correspondence is conducted via online discussion forums, chat rooms, and email.
 Instructors may require you to come to the one of the Owens Testing Centers or to a pre-determined proctored location to take exams.
 Web courses are a rigorous form of instruction geared for motivated and organized students who have general computer skills and can't fit traditional classes into their daily schedule.

 Blackboard is an online learning management system software and is used for the majority of web courses at Owens.
 Many instructors who are teaching on campus also use Blackboard to enhance their courses.
 All Owens courses have a Blackboard site.
 Your Blackboard course site will become available on the morning of first day that your class is scheduled to begin and are available throughout the semester.
 The course sites are closed to students approximately two weeks after your final class date.
-To learn more about Blackboard, click the Blackboard Tutorials link to the left.
+To learn more about Blackboard, go to Blackboard Tutorials.

 Web Course Textbooks

 Textbooks are required for Owens web courses.
-You can see the booklist and order textbooks online at the OCC Bookstore web site.
+You can order textbooks online at the Owens Bookstore website.
 You must purchase or order your textbook from the campus where your course originates:

 Odd-numbered sections = Findlay Campus Bookstore (Example - PSY101-225)